3DRaven/openapi-translator/README.md

 --- This visitor is invoked when a property of type string is found.
 --- Returns a string based on the provided string descriptor.
 --- @param namesStack ModelName[] # chain of model names from root to this point
---- @param stringDescriptor StringDecriptor # object descriptor
+--- @param stringDescriptor StringDescriptor # object descriptor
 --- @param extensions table # table with free form with "x-" OpenAPI extensions for this level of spec
 --- @return WriteOperation[] # Returns the output code and  file name for writing code function visitStringProperty(namesStack, stringDescriptor, extensions)